 We want every carer to be recognized, supported and offered services to support them maintain their own health and well-being.

 How can we help?

-We offer one to one care for the daily activities that may not be as easy as they were before.
+We offer one to one care services in Enfield for the daily activities that may not be as easy as they were before.

 Family members and friends cannot always be there so we take great pride in making sure that your dedicated care worker is the next best thing.
 Because it begins with trust, only the most trusted and enthusiastic people are selected to work for Carers Trust Lea Valley Crossroads Care Service.

 Our dependability, quality of care and accountability have earned us a high level of trust from our clients, their family members and friends.
 We also work closely with our colleagues in health and social care and other voluntary organizations.

 Whatever your situation you may take comfort that as a charity we are here for you, not for profit.